-For a single grain in a homogenous matrix, grain-size attenuation of the beta dose rate is accurately defined by $1 - \varphi{dosimeter}$ .
-In a granular matrix, $1 - \varphi{dosimeter}$ is only accurate on average if the size distribution of source grains is the same as the bulk matrix.
+For a single grain in a homogenous matrix, grain-size attenuation of the beta dose rate is accurately defined by $1-\varphi{\text{dosimeter}}$.
+In a granular matrix, $1-\varphi{\text{dosimeter}}$ is only accurate on average if the size distribution of source grains is the same as the bulk matrix.
 This assumption fails, for example, if radionuclides are held on grain surfaces, which is likely in the case of the U and Th series.
-The Balanced Energy Model of beta attenuation, described here, modifies and extends the $\varphi$ system so that it is applicable to granular sediment.
-The BEM has been successfully tested against radiation transport modelling and is able to

-470 account for surface-held sources, for differences in the grain-size distributions of source and sediment, and for the grain-size dependence of the water-content correction.
+The Balanced Energy Model of beta attenuation, described here, modifies and extends the φ system so that it is applicable to granular sediment.
+The BEM has been successfully tested against radiation transport modelling and is able to account for surface-held sources, for differences in the grain-size distributions of source and sediment, and for the grain-size dependence of the water-content correction.
 Its use is likely to improve the accuracy of beta dose rate estimates for dating applications.

-Data availability: A spreadsheet implementation of the Balanced Energy model is included in a supplementary file.
+Data availability.
+A spreadsheet implementation of the Balanced Energy Model is included in the Supplement.
+All data in this paper is given in the figures, tables, or Supplement.